lbastigk/Nebulite/doc/Commands.md

 #### `eval`

 ```
+Show available commands and their descriptions

+Help for function 'eval':

 Evaluates an expression string and executes it.
 Every argument after eval is concatenated with a whitespace to form the expression to be evaluated and then reparsed.